 If your business has many workers, or if your real estate budget is limited, you may be looking at a higher density workplace; this setup typically requires about 80-150 square feet per person.
 With a higher density office, you’re looking at rows of desks in an open area, a few private offices, and common rooms for breaks and conferences.

 Otherwise, if you need a spacious layout, allot 250+ square feet per employee.
 This layout includes mainly private office spaces, normally found within law offices.
-More spacious layouts will be more affordable and easier to come by in more spread-out office markets like Los Angeles, Manila, or Mumbai, which have less relative density.
+More spacious layouts will be more affordable and easier to come by in more spread-out office markets like Los Angeles, Singapore, or Tokyo, which have less relative density.

 While we’ve provided a general rule of thumb for workstation square footage above, this calculation isn’t always so simple to calculate.
 Again, it will depend on your business considerations.
 Some questions to keep in mind, especially in the era of COVID-19, are: